Spring Forward With UOA! Request an Appointment.

 University Orthopaedic Associates – A Division of OrthoNJ, is a leading orthopedic practice which provides a full spectrum of orthopedic care.
 Our board certified surgeons, each with subspecialty training, offer the best care in sports medicine, arthroscopic surgery, joint replacement, traumatology, hand and upper extremity surgery, foot and ankle surgery and surgery of the spine.

-We have an exciting opportunity available for you to join our Princeton Team as part time Athletic Trainer (ATC).
 To qualify, you must be a state licensed Athletic Trainer (ATC).
 A minimum of one (1) year of previous Orthopedic Athletic Trainer (ATC) experience is preferred.

 • Greets patients and escorts them from the waiting area to the exam room; prepares patient for their examination or treatment; obtains pertinent medical information from patient